rcn-ee/tidl-api/docs/source/example.rst

 We ship three end-to-end examples within the tidl-api package to demonstrate three categories of deep learning networks.
-The first two examples can run on AM57x SoCs with either EVE or DSP.
+The first two examples can run on AM57x SoCs with either EVE or DSP devices.
 The last example requires AM57x SoCs with both EVE and DSP.
 The performance numbers that we present here were obtained on an AM5729 EVM, which includes 2 ARM A15 cores running at 1.5GHz, 4 EVE cores at 535MHz, and 2 DSP cores at 750MHz.

-For each example, we report device processing time, host processing time, and TIDL API overhead.
-Device processing time is measured on the device, from the moment processing starts till the moment processing finishes.
+For each example, we report device processing time, host processing time, and TIDL API overhead.  **Device processing time** is measured on the device, from the moment processing starts for a frame till processing finishes.
-Host processing time is measured on the host, from the moment ``ProcessFrameStartAsync()`` is called till ``ProcessFrameWait()`` returns in user application.
+**Host processing time** is measured on the host, from the moment ``ProcessFrameStartAsync()`` is called till ``ProcessFrameWait()`` returns in user application.
 It includes the TIDL API overhead, the OpenCL runtime overhead, and the time to copy user input data into padded TIDL internal